UCAR-SEA/SEA-ISS-2025-A-Practical-Framework-for-Small-Teams-to-Develop-Sustainable-Research-Software/notebooks/practices.md

 To address these performance concerns, it may be necessary to break away from strict encapsulation to better leverage optimized libraries, if available for the problem under consideration, such as NumPy for vector operations.
 This trade-off allows for more efficient handling of large computation scale.
 Some future-proofing attributes can be retained through detailed documentation of the optimizations employed, ensuring that subsequent developers can understand and build upon these improvements.
-The below example shows how SynthEddy helps future end-user developer to make their own optimized shape function:
+The below example shows how SynthEddy helps future end-user developers to make their own optimized shape function:

 ```python
 def gaussian(dk, sigma):